Mytros/Mid_term_project/README.md

    - **SMOTE** oversampling is applied (inside `imblearn.Pipeline`) after preprocessing, but only on training folds.

 3. **Model training**
-   - Logistic Regression, kNN, Decision Tree, Gradient Boosting, XGBoost, LightGBM.
+   - Logistic Regression, kNN, Decision Tree, XGBoost, LightGBM.
    - All models were wrapped in a pipeline object so they receive the same processed features.

 4. **Evaluation**